The number of $C_{2l}$-free graphs: Complete bipartite graphs

 \section{Complete bipartite graphs}

-In this section we will prove Conjecture~\ref{conj:refinedES} for the complete bipartite graph $H = K_{s,t}$, under the assumption that $\ex(n, K_{s,t}) = \Omega(n^{2-1/s})$, which is known to be the case when $t > (s-1)!$ (see~\cite{ARS,KRS}).
+In this section we will prove Conjecture~\ref{conj:balancedES} for the complete bipartite graph $H = K_{s,t}$, under the assumption that $\ex(n, K_{s,t}) = \Omega(n^{2-1/s})$, which is known to be the case when $t = t(s)$ is sufficiently large (see~\cite{ARS,BBK,Bukh,KRS}).
 The bound is generally believed to hold for every $2 \le s \le t$, and was conjectured already in 1954 by K\"ov\'ari, S\'os and Tur\'an~\cite{KST}.

 \begin{thm} For every $2 \le s \le t$, the graph $K_{s,t}$ is Erd\H{o}s-Simonovits good for $n^{2-1/s}$. \end{thm}

 Combining Theorem~\ref{thm:Kst:ESgood} with Proposition~\ref{prop:generalH}, we obtain a second proof\footnote{The proof of Corollary~\ref{cor:Kst} by Balogh and Samotij~\cite{BSmm,BSst} played an important role in the development of the hypergraph container method in~\cite{BMS}, so it is perhaps unsurprising that the method of this paper can be applied to $K_{s,t}$-free graphs.
 Nevertheless, the proof in~\cite{BSmm,BSst} is somewhat different to that presented here.} of the following breakthrough result of Balogh and Samotij~\cite{BSmm,BSst}.